xytuang/COMS-W4119/docs/DESIGN.md

 * Thread to pull blocks of the rcv buffer:
     * This thread continuously listens for blocks being put on the rcv buffer by the listening thread.

-    * Once it gets a block, then it'll check to see if the block is valid (e.g. hash is valid and transaction signature is correct).
+    * Once it gets a block, then it'll check to see if the block is valid (e.g. hash is valid, the difficulty is sufficient, and transaction signature is correct).

-    * If it is a valid block, then it'll check whether it is a valid block to add to the chain (e.g. id is the next expected one, prev hash matches hash of latest block of the chain, etc.)
+    * If it is a valid block, then it'll check whether it is a valid block to add to the chain (e.g. id is the next expected one, prev hash matches hash of latest block of the chain)

     * If it is a valid block, can't be added to the chain (e.g. prev hash field doesn't match), and the incoming block's id is greater than or equal to the next expected ID, then this is a potential fork we need to resolve.
         * Requests list of nodes from the tracker